 The Panther had a maximum speed of 575 miles per hour (925 kilometers per hour) at Sea Level.
 Its service ceiling was 44,600 feet (13,594 meters), and the range was 1,353 miles (2,177 kilometers).

-The Panther was armed with four M3 20 mm autocannon placed in the nose.
+The Panther was armed with four M3 20 mm autocannon placed in the nose with 760 rounds of ammunition.
 It could carry up to 3,000 pounds (1,361 kilograms) of bombs or eight 5-inch (12.7 centimeters) rockets on four hardpoints under each wing.

 It was a very successful air-to-air and air-to-ground fighter during the Korean War.
 On 18 November 1952, Lieutenant Elmer Royce Williams, USN, flying an F9F-5 Panther, Bu.
 No. 125459, of VF-781 aboard the aircraft carrier USS Oriskany (CVA-34), shot down four of seven Soviet Air Force MiG 15 fighters which had launched from Vladivostok toward Task Force 77.
 His Panther sustained significant damage from enemy cannon shells.
 Though he safely returned to his carrier, the fighter, Number 106, was so badly damaged that it was pushed over the side.
 Lieutenant Royce was awarded the Silver Star for this action.
 No other pilot has ever shot down four MiG fighters during a single combat action.